laixx214/Yufeng-s-Site/content/authors/admin/_index.md

 - Visitors
 ---

-Yufeng Lai is, currently, a Ph.D. candidate in the Department of Department of Applied Economics, University of Minnesota.
+Yufeng Lai is a Ph.D. candidate in the Department of Department of Applied Economics, University of Minnesota.
 His primary focus is Consumer Behavior and Demand Estimation, Agriculture Business, and Marketing studies.